dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 to intercept at the app level, we would have to intercept everything in the src/services dir or intercept at the fetch level, but then making an api compatible backend in huge.

+would be nice to just lift off the front end.

+running their docker image would be the easiest ? possibly then just intercept the postgres calls ?  or insert a frontend of our own ?